 The problem with this film is that it is basically just a ghost story.
 There are a lot of jump-scares (AKA the infamous Lewton Bus) – but while ghosts can make you jump, they really cannot do much to you.
 Except in the inevitable over-blown climax, but that is a different matter.
 The truth is, as with all ghost stories there is a lot of suspense but no pay-off.

 We flash forward to the year 2010, before the events of the first movie in the series.
-Lin Shaye and her team of parapsychologists are called in by Kirk Acevedo ( Arrow: Season 6 ) who is now living in her childhood home.
+Elise ( Lin Shaye ) and her team of parapsychologists are called in by Kirk Acevedo ( Arrow: Season 6 ) who is now living in her childhood home.
 The ghosts and demons are still on the loose.

-The doll-maker (Anthony Lapaglia - ) and his wife ( Miranda Otto ) lose their daughter in a terrible accident.
+A doll-maker (Anthony Lapaglia - ) and his wife ( Miranda Otto ) lose their daughter in a terrible accident.
 Twelve years later, the couple invite a nun and a half-dozen orphaned teenage girls to live in the house.
 Creepy things start to happen.

 Annabelle is not just a killer doll, like Chucky in the Child's Play series.
 She is more of a conduit for a demonic entity.
 This means that by the climax, there is a massive demon on the loose to terrify the victims.
-It also seems to teleport, because it possesses
+It also seems to teleport, because it possesses the ability to move instantly between locations.

 This film achieves the three main things that any good horror movie should deliver, but so few actually do.
 It creates an atmosphere of suspense, it introduces characters that the audience cares about, and it subjects them to convincing jeopardy.